supercool/Cache-Monster/README.md

-# Varnish
+# CacheMonster

-A Craft CMS plugin to purge your Varnish cache.
-Requires the native `{% cache %}` tag to work.
+A Craft CMS plugin that keeps your cache permanently warm and optionally integrates with [Varnish](https://www.varnish-cache.org/).